DavidVujic/python-polylith-docs/docs/ide.md

 Run `poetry install` or `hatch env create` in a shell.

-This will install the dependencies, and make the environment aware of the `bases` and `components` folders.
+This will install the dependencies, and make the environment aware of the `bases` and `components` directories.
 PyCharm will ask about what interpreter to use when opening a Python file.
-Make sure to choose the local one in the `.venv` folder.
+Make sure to choose the local one in the `.venv` directory.

 Everything should now be set up correctly for PyCharm!